-In the latest development of the Miami-Dade bridge collapse, the mediation/arbitration for the parents of one student who attended Florida International University (FIU) filed a wrongful death lawsuit.
+In the latest development of the Miami-Dade bridge collapse, the attorneys for the parents of one student who attended Florida International University (FIU) filed a wrongful death lawsuit.
 Named defendants include multiple companies that worked on the manufacture and installation of the failed span.

 Another lawsuit was also recently filed in this case.
 One passenger in the deceased student’s crushed vehicle who survived has also filed a petition for damages.
 Named defendants include Munilla Construction Management and FIGG Bridge Engineers.

 The parents’ lawsuit consists of a 75-page complaint with nine listed defendants.
 According to their counsel of record, the bridge collapsed due to “a compounding of multiple errors by multiple companies.”

 He alleges that those involved in the bridge’s manufacture were under a great deal of pressure to finish the project prior to spring break of this year or face loss of funding from the federal government.
-As a result, the mediation/arbitration alleges that those in charge made decisions to change the bridge late in the game, with tragic results.
+As a result, the attorneys alleges that those in charge made decisions to change the bridge late in the game, with tragic results.

 The resolution of the cases is not likely to come soon.
 However, those construction companies and engineering firms will undoubtedly be embroiled in litigation for the foreseeable future.